antoineMoPa/armus-linux-wa/README.md

 Download the linux files and the windows files from ArmusWiki and place them in the appropriate folders.

+Create a project in the "projects" folder

 Change the variable "NAME" in the makefile and run make.

-NAME should be the name of your main cpp file without the extension (which should be ".cpp").
+NAME should be the path to your main cpp file without the extension (which should be ".cpp").